CrikoC/alpha-blog/README.md

 # Ruby On Rails Blog

-This is a simple blog application that a made using ruby on rails.
+This is a simple blog application that i made using ruby on rails.

 Things i will cover: